peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * `boolean Remove​(CBORObject obj)`<br>
  If this object is an array, removes the first instance of the specified item from the array.
+* `boolean Remove​(Object obj)`<br>
+ If this object is an array, removes the first instance of the specified item (once converted to a CBOR object) from the array.
+* `boolean RemoveAt​(int index)`<br>
+ Removes the item at the given index of this CBOR array.
 * `void set​(int index,
    CBORObject value)`<br>
+ Gets the value of a CBOR object by integer index in this array.
 * `void set​(CBORObject key,
    CBORObject value)`<br>
+ Gets the value of a CBOR object in this map, using a CBOR object as the key.
 * `void set​(String key,
    CBORObject value)`<br>
+ Gets the value of a CBOR object in this map, using a string as the key.
 * `CBORObject Set​(Object key,
    Object valueOb)`<br>
  Maps an object to a key in this CBOR map, or adds the value if the key